Customer Experience Design: How to Meet Customer Expectations?

 To build a successful, profitable, and sustainable eCommerce business, you have to invest in your customers before they enter the buying cycle, while they are in it, and long after they’ve made a purchase from your store.
 You can call it to design thinking, you can call it marketing, but at the end of the day, what you’re really talking about is CX.
 Simply put, a customer’s experience relates to interactions between you and your customer.
 It is how your customers feel about your brand based on the interactions they ultimately had with you.

 Why does it matter you may ask.
-It does matter because bad experiences felt by customers or potential customers can wreak havoc on an eCommerce business.
+It does matter because bad experiences your customers, or potential customers, have can be very harmful to an eCommerce business.
 Good customer service, on the other hand, can lead to boosts in brand awareness, website traffic, social mentions, and sales.
 If you want to drive more positive interactions with customers and boost sales, you have to work to intentionally improve your customer experience design at your business.
 An effective customer experience strategy will help you meet your customer’s expectations.
 Here are some basic strategies every business should implement:

 Know Your Customers and Understand Their Needs